tomaszbujnowicz/frontie/README.md

-# Frontie - Frontend HTML5 Boilerplate
+# Frontie - Front-end HTML5 Boilerplate

-Frontie is a frontend HTML5 boilerplate using Gulp for task automation.
+Frontie is a front-end HTML5 boilerplate using Gulp for task automation.
 Based on HTML5 Boilerplate and Bootstrap 4 Grid system enhanced with Twig.js, SASS, Autoprefixer plus Browsersync.
-These tools make it a solid frontend boilerplate to get a new project off the ground.
+These tools make it a solid front-end boilerplate to get a new project off the ground.

 ## Core features